 First off, you need to relax.
 Guitarists are only as good as their relaxation techniques.
 This may sound more like yoga, but it isn’t; being tense and tight makes it hard to be a fluid player.

 Practice playing with both arms relaxed.
 All picking motions should be done with the wrist.
 All fret board changes, including changes in angle, should be done with the wrist as well.
 Your biceps, forearms, and shoulders should never flex while you are playing.
-This is because it will tighten your hand, causing you to put excess strain upon your wrist and small tendons.
+This is because it will tighten your hand, causing you to put an excess strain on your wrist and small tendons.

 If you find yourself tensing up when you play faster, it means that you aren’t ready to play at the given speed yet.
 Get out your metronome, or turn on your computer and look up a free virtual metronome, and build your way up to speed starting at a lower tempo.
 This will allow you to relax when playing faster.
-Click here for a specialized look on speed building exercises on guitar.
+Click here for a specialized look at speed building exercises on guitar.

 An athletically trained person takes less energy to move than an average person.
 Why?
 Because they train themselves every day, working their way up and allowing their bodies to adapt to the intensity of the movements.
 Your guitar playing is the same; the more you put in, the less effort you will need to put out.